lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 protect (i.e. _not_ run) the main business logic when the request is invalid.

-Tower has a clean answer for these use cases, and the they turn out to be two sides of the same `Result` coin (the `Ok` path and the `Err` path).
+Tower has a clean answer for these use cases, and they turn out to be two sides of the same `Result` coin (the `Ok` path and the `Err` path).
 We will cover short-circuiting first as the umbrella mechanism, then come back to inner-service failures as a special case.
 Both are worth understanding before we wire up the rate limiter.

 #### Short-circuiting and the up/down trip